-Growing in the knowledge of Jesus means that we learn more about Jesus and we grow in our relationship with Jesus (knowing Jesus relationally and personally).
+Growing in the knowledge of Jesus means learning more about Jesus and growing in our relationship with Jesus (knowing Jesus relationally and personally).
 How do we grow in our knowledge of Jesus?
-In short-daily personal Bible reading, participating in Bible studies, prayer, and worship.
+In short, doing daily personal Bible reading, participate in Bible studies, pray, and worship.